LLNL Externship

 How to Apply

 To apply, submit a 1-2 page resume and a 1-page cover letter to undergradresearch@georgetown.edu with the subject title “LLNL Summer Program Application.”
-Finalists will be invited to schedule an interview in the second half of February.
+Finalists will be invited to schedule an interview.

 Eligibility